 - A. Date: The information above proves that Judges was written between the coronation of Saul (1043 BC) and David's conquest of Jerusalem (1004 BC).
-Some critics feel this date is too early since a summation of the rules of each judge yields 410 years (too many years to fit between Joshua and Saul's times).
-However, due to overlapping judgeships, the events in the book span about 341 years (from about 1390 BC-1049 BC; cf. p.
-96) and therefore end just before the time of the book's composition. - B. Recipients: The early monarchy date reveals that the original readers of Judges constitute the Jews who recently experienced the change from a theocracy to a monarchy. - C. Occasion: Judges records life in Israel during the final days of the theocracy when the nation officially operated under the rule of God.
-However, in reality Israel did not submit to his authority since "everyone did as he saw fit," or more literally, "every man did what was right in his own eyes" (17:6; 21:25; NASB).
-The oft-mentioned motto "Israel had no king" coupled with this anarchy statement shows that the book aimed to defend the monarchy for Israel to be united under the rule of a righteous king.
+Some critics argue that this date is too early, as a summation of the rules of each judge yields 410 years, which is too many years to fit between Joshua and Saul's times.
+However, due to overlapping judgeships, the events in the book span about 341 years (from about 1390 BC to 1049 BC; cf. p.
+96) and therefore end just before the time of the book's composition. - B. Recipients: The early monarchy date reveals that the original readers of Judges were the Jews who had recently experienced the transition from a theocracy to a monarchy. - C. Occasion: Judges records life in Israel during the final days of the theocracy when the nation officially operated under the rule of God.
+However, in reality, Israel did not submit to his authority since "everyone did as he saw fit," or more literally, "every man did what was right in his own eyes" (17:6; 21:25; NASB).
+The oft-mentioned motto "Israel had no king," coupled with this statement about anarchy, suggests that the book aimed to defend the monarchy, enabling Israel to be united under the rule of a righteous king.